 When you feel like you should be working or being more productive, challenge yourself to reconsider your definition of productivity.
 Interacting with others is perhaps the most productive use of your time.
 There’s a lot to learn from connecting with other minds; it’s how we stay receptive to new ideas and different ways of thinking.

 Treat others well, especially when they’re under your roof.
 If you want a happy home that vibrates with love, you must be that joy and that love, and you must bring it into the home.

-Practice attentive listening, become a source of support, be a ray of light on their cloudy days, pack their lunch, leave a love note on the counter–get creative with how you show love in the small moments.
+Practice attentive listening, become a source of support, be a ray of light on their cloudy days, pack their lunch, leave a love note on the counter, and just try to get creative with how you show love in the small moments.